WICG/local-peer-to-peer/EXPLAINER.md

 ## Considered Alternatives

-The generic Local Peer-to-Peer API could generate unlimited possibilities for web apps to work with their specific features together seamlessly.
+The generic Local Peer-to-Peer API could generate unlimited possibilities for web apps to work with their specific features together seamlessly, also open opportunities for flexibility.

 The Web Share and Web Share Target can fulfill partial requirements, usually rely on the nearby peer-to-peer sharing only that system application already provided, but they cannot provide the consistent and immersive experiences in web app context e.g. In-Web Share or In-Web Message Sync, which causes UX friction that unable to accomplish desired continuous actions on the web apps.